gohyuhan/rasciify/README.md

 # rasciify

 rasciify was design to transform images into ASCII art.
-It was developed in Rust, where you can upload any image and convert it to RGB, grayscale, or text-based artwork within any rust program.
+It was developed in Rust, where you can provide image to generate RGB, grayscale, or text-based artwork within any rust program.

 ![badge](https://img.shields.io/badge/License-MIT-blue.svg)
 ![Rust Version](https://img.shields.io/badge/rust-1.83.0-blue)